freebsd/freebsd-quarterly/2020q4/FreeBSD-Foundation.md

 other FreeBSD contributors to volunteer to run FreeBSD events, staff FreeBSD tables, and give FreeBSD presentations.

-The FreeBSD Foundation'sponsors many conferences, events, and summits around the globe.
+The FreeBSD Foundation sponsors many conferences, events, and summits around the globe.
 These events can be BSD-related, open source, or technology events geared towards underrepresented groups.
 We support the FreeBSD-focused events to help provide a venue for sharing knowledge, to work together on projects,